ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/packages.md

 .Calling(c => c.RemoveLogin(With.No<string>(), With.No<string>()))
 ```

 As a bonus, let's assert some details of the redirect action result.
-We can see it redirects to the **"ManageLogins"** action with some **"ManageMessageId"** route value so we better test them, but first we need to install another package -  **"MyTested.AspNetCore.Mvc.Controllers.ActionResults"** who allows you to test specific things:
+We can see it redirects to the **"ManageLogins"** action with some **"ManageMessageId"** route value so we better test them, but first we need to install another package -  **"MyTested.AspNetCore.Mvc.Controllers.ActionResults"** who allows you to test specific things like this:

 ```c#
 [Fact]